Understanding Founder’s Syndrome in Social Entrepreneurship

 For a social entrepreneur, transition out of an organisation is an opportunity to reflect but it can also stir feelings that could be stressful or recall difficult memories.
 Elaine Miller-Karas and Ma.
 Cecilia Flores-Oebanda talk about navigating this and discuss practical tools to provide relief from symptoms of trauma.

-Passing the Baton - DY Suharya
+Podcast: Social Entrepreneurs Passing the Baton - DY Suharya

 DY Suharya describes her powerful founder journey, how her organisation works with the government in Indonesia and practical insights into her succession plan.

-Living to Work or Working to Live?
+Living To Work Or Working To Live?

 Mark Cheng tables some ideas on how we can change the culture within the social sector - to address the unhealthy martyr complex, the lack of financial recognition for founders and how we can support social entrepreneurs to prepare for their eldership.